-The image on the left shows inspirational Wally Turnbull placing the Time Capsule inside the cairn.
+The image below shows inspirational Wally Turnbull placing the Time Capsule inside the cairn.

 Bedrule castle was built by the Comyns, and the lands granted to Sir James Douglas by King Robert the Bruce.
 Sir James entrusted the land to the Turnbulls.